If you would like a printed version of this commentary, check out The Grace Bible series.

 We are not born immortal (see entry for Rom.
 2:6–8) but those who come to Christ receive the gift of eternal life (John 3:15, 5:24).

-(f) The life.
+(c) The life.
 Two kinds of life are described in the Bible; the psuche- or soul life we inherited from Adam and the zoe– or spirit life that comes from God (John 5:26).
 It’s the second kind of life that is described here.
-See entry for New Life.
+The zoe-life is the eternal life of Christ (see previous verse).

 1 John 5:13